enkidevs/curriculum-pgexercises/sql-new/basic/part-4/ex_combining-results-from-multiple-queries.md

 ## Exercise

 You, for some reason, want a combined list of all surnames and all facility names.
 Yes, this is a contrived example :-).
 Produce that list!

+Once you have edited the query, review with your pair which parts of the query you edited to accomplish the task.

+### Discuss:
+- How do we combine the results from multiple queries?
+- How do we remove duplicates while combining results from multiple queries?